haribalji/Mynotebook-hackthon/README.md

 🚀 Features
 📂 Organized Note-Taking: Store notes under specific subjects and chapters.
+   - Easy CRUD (Create, Read, Update, Delete) operations for managing notes.

 📸 Media Support: Attach photos, videos, and audio to notes.
+   - Supports  images, videos, and audio recordings.

 🔑 User Authentication: Secure login using JWT authentication.

 💪 Student Quizzes: Interactive quizzes for students to test their knowledge.

+✅ Checklist Management
+  -Users can create chapter-wise checklists for tracking progress.
+  -Provides a clear study roadmap* to improve productivity.

 🧠 AI Summarizer: AI-powered tool to summarize notes efficiently.
+   -Auto-summarizes long notes into concise, easy-to-read points.

 📁 Cloud Storage: Notes and media are stored securely using MongoDB.
+- Notes, images, and media files are stored in the cloud.
+- Users can access their notes from any device.
+- Ensures no data loss even if the device is changed.